gomlx/go-xla/README.md

 ## FAQ

 * **When is feature X from PJRT going to be supported ?**
-  GoPJRT doesn't wrap everything—although it does cover the most common operations.
+  The **go-xla** project doesn't wrap everything—although it does cover the most common operations.
   The simple ops and structs are auto-generated.
 But many require hand-writing.
   Please, if it is useful to your project, create an issue; I'm happy to add it.
   I focus on the needs of GoMLX, but the idea is that it can serve other purposes, and I'm happy to support it.